-5. Extra reassurance-seeking
+5. Extra Reassurance-Seeking

 When your world feels scary and uncertain, the natural thing to do is seek reassurance from others (usually parents) that everything is okay.
 The relief that this provides can become addictive, so that children often find themselves seeking reassurance over and over, even when it has already been provided.

-6. Restlessness or difficulty focusing
+6. Restlessness or Difficulty Focusing

 As part of the survival response, this area of the brain takes a back seat so that the more primitive survival response (located in the amygdala and more generally in the limbic system) can take over.
 Your child’s body will be getting ready to run away or fight danger, not to sit down calmly and learn.
 The result is restlessness, distractibility, difficulty focusing, and probably difficulty in processing instructions.

-7. Trying to control certain areas of life
+7. Trying to Control Certain Areas of Life

-The book I have co-written with five of my colleagues, Brighter Futures, will help you feel like a pro in managing anxiety to support your child!
+The book I have co-written with five of my colleagues, Brighter Futures, will help you feel like a pro in managing anxiety to support your child.
 It is a step-by-step guide to helping your child in a compassionate and gentle way.
 In addition, this self help guide written by psychologists focuses entirely on anxiety in children.